mingruimingrui/Convolution-neural-networks-made-easy-with-keras/README.md

 <p align="center"><img src="https://naushadsblog.files.wordpress.com/2014/01/pixel.gif", width="360"></p>

 When a computer sees an image, it will see an array of pixel values, each between a range of 0 to 255.
 These values while meaningless to us are the only input available to a machine.
-No one knows how exactly we living beings processes images but scientists today have figured out a technique to simulate this process, albeit at a basic level.
+No one knows how exactly we living beings process images but scientists today have figured out a technique to simulate this process, albeit at a basic level.
 We call this technique deep learning.

-There are many good resources out there that teaches you how to build your very own deep learning model but in this guide, we shall focus on one of the most revolutionary and fundamental model in recent times, called convolution neural network (or CNN for short).
+There are many good resources out there that teaches you how to build your very own deep learning model.
+In this guide, we shall focus on one of these models.
+It is perhaps one of the most revolutionary and fundamental model in recent times, a convolution neural network (or CNN for short).

 ## Before we get started
 Though not necessary, some recommended prerequisites to this guide are: